Skip to main content

 • stability

 The game's stability is heavily criticized, with users reporting numerous bugs, game-crashing glitches, and issues with collision detection.
-Many describe it as unpolished and unfinished, likening it to an early access title due to the frequent and frustrating technical problems encountered.
+Many describe it as unpolished and unfinished, likening it to an "early access" title due to the frequency of game-breaking errors and frustrating soft locks.
+Overall, the stability issues significantly detract from the gaming experience.

 • “Overall, the game is just an unpolished, buggy pile of crap that should be labeled 'early access' at best.”